-ENVIRONMENT DIRECTORATE (COUNTY SURVEYOR): No objection.
-Public right of way must not be obstructed during construction works - conditions recommended.
-LPA may wish to consider conditions relating to construction methods and parking of construction workers.
-ENVIRONMENT AGENCY: Standing advice - floor levels within the proposed development to be no lower than existing levels and flood proofing of the proposed development required.
-ADDITIONAL REPRESENTATIONS: None received.
+ENVIRONMENT No objection.
+Public right of way must not be obstructed during Construction works - conditions recommended.
+LPA may wish parking of construction workers.

+(COUNTY SURVEYOR): to consider conditions relating to construction methods and to be no lower than existing levels and flood proofing of the proposed development required.